26th November 2011, Saturday….Day(4) Manali-Prashar Lake-Chail Chowk 219 km

 The three story pagoda shaped wooden temple is said to be constructed in the 13th century and held sacred to Rishi Parashar.

-The Prashar lake with its blue water, unmeasured depth, is located at 2730 meter above sea level and has a floating landmass in the middle of lake.
+The Prashar lake with its blue water, unmeasured depth, is located at about 9000 ft above sea level and has a floating landmass in the middle.

-After paying my respect at the temple, walked around the lake and went up a nearby hill.
+After paying my respects at the temple, walked around the lake and went up on a nearby hill.
 At one point, the hike and angle of the climb was such that I felt like falling and rolling down the hill on my back.

 On reaching the highest hill in the area I felt like a winner.
 The panoramic view of the Himalayas and Valleys was just amazing .
-In my thoughts I thanked the old wise man at Mandi who had built my dream describing the beauty of the place and planting a seed in my mind.
+I thanked the old wise man of Mandi who had built my dream describing the beauty of the place and planting a seed in my mind.
 Here I was, a few months after, living that dream.

 Having these thoughts in mind, drove on a secluded dark road to Chail Chowk via Pandoh.
 I was not sure whether I would find any good accommodation at Chail Chowk.
 At Chail Chowk I met a gentleman named Pankaj whom I had given lift on my way up.
 He helped me in finding a good accommodation at forest rest house Chail Chowk.